hibbitts-design/hibbitts-design-org-learn/pages/14.learnmore/chapter.md

 # Next Steps

-Learn more about using Markdown, Grav, Gantry 5, and Git (i.e. GitHub, GitLab, etc.) with GitHub Desktop
+Learn more about using Markdown, Grav, and Git (i.e. GitHub, GitLab, etc.) with GitHub Desktop